askap-vast/vast-pipeline/README.md

 Installation instructions are described in [`INSTALL.md`](./INSTALL.md).

-If you intend to contribute to the code base please read and follow the guidelines in [`DEVELOPING.md`](./DEVELOPING.md).
+If you intend to contribute to/develop the code base please read and follow the guidelines in [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 ## Table of Contents